paulkarpenko/us-code-ui/uscode/title-06-domestic-security/chapter-001-homeland-security-organization.md

 (7) Section 11 of the Endangered Species Act of 1973 ([16 U.S.C.
 1540](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section1540&num=0&edition=prelim)).

-**(c) Exclusion of quarantine activities** For purposes of this section, the term “functions” does not include any quarantine activities carried out under the laws specified in subsection (b) of this section.
+**(c) Exclusion of quarantine activities** For purposes of this section, the term “functions” does not include any quarantine activities carried out under the laws specified in subsection (b).

 **(d) Effect of transfer**

-(1) **Compliance with Department of Agriculture regulations** — The authority transferred pursuant to subsection (a) of this section shall be exercised by the Secretary in accordance with the regulations, policies, and procedures issued by the Secretary of Agriculture regarding the administration of the laws specified in subsection (b) of this section.
+(1) **Compliance with Department of Agriculture regulations** — The authority transferred pursuant to subsection (a) shall be exercised by the Secretary in accordance with the regulations, policies, and procedures issued by the Secretary of Agriculture regarding the administration of the laws specified in subsection (b).

-(2) **Rulemaking coordination** — The Secretary of Agriculture shall coordinate with the Secretary whenever the Secretary of Agriculture prescribes regulations, policies, or procedures for administering the functions transferred under subsection (a) of this section under a law specified in subsection (b) of this section.
+(2) **Rulemaking coordination** — The Secretary of Agriculture shall coordinate with the Secretary whenever the Secretary of Agriculture prescribes regulations, policies, or procedures for administering the functions transferred under subsection (a) under a law specified in subsection (b).

-(3) **Effective administration** — The Secretary, in consultation with the Secretary of Agriculture, may issue such directives and guidelines as are necessary to ensure the effective use of personnel of the Department of Homeland Security to carry out the functions transferred pursuant to subsection (a) of this section.
+(3) **Effective administration** — The Secretary, in consultation with the Secretary of Agriculture, may issue such directives and guidelines as are necessary to ensure the effective use of personnel of the Department of Homeland Security to carry out the functions transferred pursuant to subsection (a).

 **(e) Transfer agreement**